 About Taking Stock

-The Farmers Weekly livestock team comprising of editor Sarah Alderton and reporters Rhian Price and Jeremy Hunt, brings you the latest news and analysis from the livestock shows and sales up and down the country.
+The Farmers Weekly livestock team comprising of editor Sarah Alderton and reporter Rhian Price, brings you the latest news and analysis from the livestock shows and sales up and down the country.